 - Keep your hands and nails clean to avoid infection.

 - Wear protective gloves while doing household chores, particularly when washing dishes.

 - If your nails are split, use a topical antiseptic cream, such as Savlon, to reduce the risk of infection.

 Can I do anything during my chemotherapy sessions to help my nails?

-Some women find that wearing frozen gloves helps to prevent or minimise nail changes.
+Some people find that wearing frozen gloves helps to prevent or minimise nail changes.
 Frozen gloves are essentially icepacks that can be worn as gloves.
 They are worn before, during and after each chemotherapy session and are designed to keep your nails cold.

 To use frozen gloves effectively, your hands should be placed in the frozen gloves at least half an hour before you start your chemotherapy session and then left on until half an hour after your session is complete.
-Some women like to replace their gloves with a freshly chilled pair half way through.
+Some people like to replace their gloves with a freshly chilled pair half way through.

 Talk to your medical oncologist or oncology nurse if you are interested in using frozen gloves.

 Most nail changes that occur during or after chemotherapy are temporary and should heal within a few weeks.
 However, if you experience more severe changes or are concerned about your nails, you may like to speak with your medical oncologist or breast care nurse.

 If you would like more information on nail changes during chemotherapy, you might like to join our Online Network to connect with others in a similar situation.